Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 # :rabbit: WhiteRabbit, a CHIP8 Emulator for Automation and Agents
 ## Down the rabbit-hole
-As I was sitting near my computer one hot summer day, I was considering in my own mind whether the pleasure of coding another agent to auto-play a Mario minigame would be worth the trouble of determining the pixel-perfect location for the emulator to allow the agent to collect viable screenshots, when suddently a White Rabbit ran close by me.
+As I was sitting near my computer one hot summer day, I was considering in my own mind whether the pleasure of coding another agent to auto-play a Mario minigame would be worth the trouble of determining the pixel-perfect location for the emulator to allow the agent to collect viable screenshots, when suddenly a White Rabbit ran close by me.

 There was nothing so very remarkable in that; nor did I think it so very much out of the way to hear the Rabbit say to itself "Oh dear!
 Oh dear!
-I shall be late!"; but when the Rabbit actually took out an emulator that could directly communicate with agents, I started to my feet, for it flashed my mind that I had never seen an emulator interface directly with Python scripts and thus not require complete control of screen, keyboard, and mouse, and burning with curiosity, I ran accross the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.
+I shall be late!"; but when the Rabbit actually took out an emulator that could directly communicate with agents, I started to my feet, for it flashed across my mind that I had never seen an emulator interface directly with Python scripts and thus not require complete control of the screen, keyboard, and mouse, and burning with curiosity, I ran across the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.

 📖 Alice in Wonderland Chapter 1, probably, if Lewis Carroll had seen my (really) cool emulator

 ## So what is WhiteRabbit?
 It's a CHIP8 emulator with a TCP/IP Server written in C++ using the Qt framework.
 It looks like this!

 ![WR](https://github.com/user-attachments/assets/82226911-af33-437a-abf5-ecaa56014b94)

 ## What can it do?